Liverwort: Life cycle

 The life of a liverwort starts from the germination of a haploid spore to produce a protonema, which is either a mass of thread-like filaments or a flattened thallus.
 The protonema is a transitory stage in the life of a liverwort, from which will grow the mature gametophore ("gamete-bearer") plant that produces the sex organs.
 The male organs are known as antheridia (singular: antheridium) and produce the sperm cells.
 Clusters of antheridia are enclosed by a protective layer of cells called the perigonium (plural: perigonia).
 As in other land plants, the female organs are known as archegonia (singular: archegonium) and are protected by the thin surrounding perichaetum (plural: perichaeta).
 Each archegonium has a slender hollow tube, the "neck", down which the sperm swim to reach the egg cell.

 Liverwort species may be either dioicous or monoicous.
 In dioicous liverworts, female and male sex organs are borne on different and separate gametophyte plants.
 In monoicous liverworts, the two kinds of reproductive structures are borne on different branches of the same plant.
 In either case, the sperm must move from the antheridia where they are produced to the archegonium where the eggs are held.
 The sperm of liverworts is biflagellate, i.e. they have two tail-like flagellae that enable them to swim short distances, provided that at least a thin film of water is present.
 Their journey may be assisted by the splashing of raindrops.
-In 2008, Japanese researchers discovered that some liverworts are able to fire sperm-containing water up to 15 cm in the air, enabling them to fertilize female plants growing more than a metre from the nearest male.
+As well, researchers have observed liverworts "firing" sperm-containing water up to 15 cm through the air, enabling fertilization of female plants growing more than a metre away.

 When sperm reach the archegonia, fertilisation occurs, leading to the production of a diploid sporophyte.
 After fertilisation, the immature sporophyte within the archegonium develops three distinct regions: (1) a foot, which both anchors the sporophyte in place and receives nutrients from its "mother" plant, (2) a spherical or ellipsoidal capsule, inside which the spores will be produced for dispersing to new locations, and (3) a seta (stalk) which lies between the other two regions and connects them.
 The sporophyte lacks an apical meristem, an auxin-sensitive point of divergence with other land plants some time in the Late Silurian/Early Devonian.

 When the sporophyte has developed all three regions, the seta elongates, pushing its way out of the archegonium and rupturing it.
 While the foot remains anchored within the parent plant, the capsule is forced out by the seta and is extended away from the plant and into the air.
 Within the capsule, cells divide to produce both elater cells and spore-producing cells.
 The elaters are spring-like, and will push open the wall of the capsule to scatter themselves when the capsule bursts.
 The spore-producing cells will undergo meiosis to form haploid spores to disperse, upon which point the life cycle can start again.